kidscancode/godot_recipes/src/content/input/multi_unit_select.md

 ### Selecting the units

 Now that we've got a selection box, we need to find the units that are inside it.
 When we release the button and the drag ends, we must query the physics space to find the units.
-Note that the units are `KinematicBody2D`, but `Area2D` or other bodies would work as well.
+Note that the units are {{< gd-icon KinematicBody2D >}}`KinematicBody2D`, but {{< gd-icon Area2D >}}`Area2D` or other bodies would work as well.

 We'll use `Physics2DDirectSpaceState.intersect_shape()` to find the units.
 This requires a shape (our rectangle) and a transform (our location).
 See [Godot docs](https://docs.godotengine.org/en/3.1/classes/class_physics2ddirectspacestate.html) for details.